ewertonfragoso/wavesnews/README.md

 ## :memo: License

 This project is licensed under the MIT License.
+See the [LICENSE](http://www.opensource.org/licenses/MIT)

 ---